pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/using-the-api/index.md

 Serving on port 8000...
 ```

-Now, we'll try CURLing the `location` endpoint.
+Now, we'll try `curl`ing the `location` endpoint.
 Open a new terminal window and run `curl localhost:8000/location`:

 ```bash
 $ curl localhost:8000/location